A retinal vein occlusion occurs when a blockage forms in a retinal vein.

 - Optical coherence tomography

-Most patients are discharged after one to two years as recurrence or deterioration is unlikely after this.
+Most patients are discharged after four years as recurrence or deterioration is unlikely after this.